 “Sure, no problema, mi hermano.
 I was just curious and thought that curiosity injured only cats.
 No offense, I trust.”

 “It’s okay,” I said.

 One evening when the reds and yellows and purples in the western sky were having a beauty contest, we saw that we were driving by a high school football game.
-Jimmy wanted to go.
-I thought maybe he thought they’d let him play, but when I told him we could only watch, he growled, “Any fool knows that.”
-He still wanted to go.
-He knew that American football was filled with action and, in my opinion—though Rhonda disagrees with me on this—Jimmy always went in for action.
-Which maybe didn’t jibe with his love of books, but what do I know?
+Jimmy wanted to stop and see it.
+I thought maybe he thought they’d let him play.
+Being with Jimmy was like having a kid and a parent both along.

 “The ones in the blue and yellow, you mean?
 Huh, just like Cal.
 But they don’t look like any species or subspecies of bears I’ve ever known.
 What are they wearing under their shirts?”

 I couldn’t tell if he was putting me on or what, but I explained about the shoulder pads.
 He wanted to know the home team’s “totem.”
 “Not the hunters, I trust.”